Examples of Possible Careers*

 - 1

-Students may take studio art electives through graduate studio, cross-discipline, seminar-style courses, travel study and/or independent study outside of their declared concentration.
-Maximum 6 credit hours of travel study courses may be applied toward the M.F.A. degree.
-Maximum 42 credit hours of graduate studio courses may be applied toward the M.F.A. degree from the Studio Arts Electives, General Electives and Concentration Electives.
+Students may take studio art electives through graduate studio, cross-discipline, seminar-style courses, travel study and/or independent study both within and outside of their declared concentration.

 - 2